loader

 What Is the Most Common Treatment for Herniated Discs?

 Taking enough rest and avoiding movements that exacerbate the pain can be beneficial for those dealing with herniated disc pain.
-Other treatment options can be:
+Other herniated disc treatment options can be:

 • Medications: Over-the-counter pain relievers, anti-inflammatory drugs, and muscle relaxants to manage pain and inflammation.